 Order your free printed copy below

-Figure 10.
+Fig. 10.
 FITC spillover into other channels.
-FITC single-stained beads show spillover into PE, PETR, and PE-Cy5 detectors.
-Gates are set to identify positive and negative populations.
+FITC single stained lymphocytes show spillover into PE and PE-Cy5 detectors.
+Gates are shown to identify the FITC positive cells and their spillover.

 Payment methods we support: